HernandoMV/HernandoMV.github.io/_pages/cv.md

   [//]: <> (Neurodegeneration)

 * **Senior Research Fellow**, Sainsbury Wellcome Center, UCL, 2018 - 2023
-  * Led research on the neural basis of learning in mice resulting in one high-impact publication in a time-efficient manner for the standards of the field.
+  * Led research on the neural basis of learning in mice resulting in one high-impact publication.
+  [//]: <> (in a time-efficient manner for the standards of the field.)
   * Supervised the scientific work of four researchers.
   * Implemented and automated over ten statistical workflows for the analysis of complex time-series datasets involving machine learning toolkits (e.g. scikit-learn) in Python.